 Made for commuters and casual riders, these ankle-height boots offer the best combination of protection, comfort and style.
 Riding shoes or short boots are ideal for both on- and off-bike use.
 They look like your typical everyday footwear, with the added benefit of improved balance for when you’re on your bike.
 They’re designed to make both riding and striding convenient.

 As their name suggests, cruisers or touring boots are for relaxed rides at moderate speeds.
 Classic cruiser boots are usually made of durable leather and go up past the ankles.
-They either have zippers on the sides or laces secured with buckles across the front.
+These leather motorcycle boots have zippers on the sides or laces secured with buckles across the front.
 There is also the occasional harness embellishment for a more hip look.

 Adventure/Dual Sport Boots